Difficult Wound Treatment in Delhi

 The drained fluid is collected in a sealed canister connected to the machine and is changed as and when it becomes full.

 The patient undergoes a change in dressing every 3-5 days.
-Debridement of the wound is done at every dressing and Vac dressing is reapplied.
+Debridement of the wound is done at every dressing and VAC dressing is reapplied.
 This change of dressings is continued till the time the wound becomes ready for closure.
-Generally, this happens within 3 weeks of the start of Vac treatment.
+Generally, this happens within 3 weeks of the start of VAC treatment in Delhi.

-The patient need not stay in the hospital for the duration of Vac therapy and can stay at home.
+The patient need not stay in the hospital for the duration of VAC treatment in Rohini, Delhi and can stay at home.
 Special alarms warn of any malfunction and can be rectified accordingly.
-The definitive difficult wound treatment in Delhi is then undertaken with a heightened chance of success.
+The definitive difficult wound treatment in Rohini, Delhi is then undertaken with a heightened chance of success.

 - Reduced healing time